atsaloli/cicd/gitlab-ci/02-ci-basics/50-manual-deploy-to-production.md

 by the STAGE website where it's available for human gatekeeper review and manual push to production:

+IMPORTANT NOTE -- update the hostname in the Git URL below to YOUR hostname.

 ```yaml
 test:
   image: ubuntu